Customer Dissatisfaction: What Causes It and How to Fix It

 A product is considered poor when the quality of the product doesn’t correspond to customer expectations.
 It can be an issue with product features not performing correctly.

-If your product costs more than its provided value, it will result in customer churn.
+Pricing is another factor that can cause discontent among your customers.
+If your product costs more than its provided value, it can result in customer churn.

 The product or service fails to meet customer expectations